Fologram/twinbuild.docs/hololens-precision/user-behaviour.md

 Users should be trained in appropriate use of the HoloLens to minimize adverse impact on tracking and precision during work.
 For more information see [Microsoft's documentation](https://docs.microsoft.com/en-us/hololens/hololens-spaces).

+### Issues with inferring position of far away objects

+_Cause:_ Holograms can be seen at any arbitrary distance from the viewer.
+However, attempting to use holograms at greater than arms length from the viewer may introduce apparent drift due to incorrect perception of the location of the object.
+Incorrect perception is usually caused by lever arm effects when rendering depth on stereo displays: small movement in the position of the display relative to the eyes can result in large apparent motion in objects far away.

+_Impact:_ Incorrect perception of hologram position resulting in apparent drift / imprecision

+_Identification:_ After moving to within arms length of the hologram in question it will appear to have moved.
+The true position of the hologram can be more accurately perceived at arms length.

 ### Issues with covering cameras

 _Cause:_ Covering HoloLens cameras with clothing, protective equipment, welding helmets, dirt / dust / scratches or with hands during use will all reduce tracking performance as feature points used for tracking will no longer be visible or will become blurred.